Table of Contents

 Homemade Harissa vs Shop-Bought Versions

-It’s easy enough to make your own spice blend at home, especially if you want to control the level of chilli heat.
-Shop-bought versions work equally as well providing a high-quality spice blend is chosen.
+It’s easy to make your own spice blend at home, especially if you want to control the level of chilli heat.
+However, some store-bought versions work just as well, provided you choose a good quality blend.
 African supermarkets offer great authentic powdered blends.
-Due to its popularity in Western culture thanks to Chefs such as Yotam Ottolenghi, the paste can be bought in most supermarket chains and delis as well as online.
+Due to its popularity in Western culture, thanks to chefs such as Yotam Ottolenghi, the paste can be bought in most supermarket chains and delis, as well as online.

 What Can I Use Instead of Harissa?
 Substitutes

 Missing key ingredients?
-No problem, you can find worthy substitutes by combining a few key ingredients.
+Find worthy substitutes by combining a few key ingredients.
 Below are some examples:

 - Berbere spice blend – a North African spice blend with a similar flavour profile